WELCOME TO

 Growth

-she has been producing many promising kids ranging in color from intense
+been producing many promising kids ranging in color from intense eyes,

-eyes, clean orange, sunset red, russet blends, and interesting
+clean orange, sunset red, russet blends, and interesting webbed/marbled

 RED